zididadaday/test-project/README.md

 `git push -u origin main`

-Will push your changes to your git repository called origin.
+Will push your changes to your git repository called origin, branch main

 ## More tips